medivo/medivo_frontend_challenge/README.txt

 The deliverable

-Please fork the complete repo and create a folder named 'solution' in the same folder where you find this READEME.rdoc file.
+Please fork this complete repo and create a folder named 'solution' in the same folder where you find this READEME.txt file.
+Please email us a link to your forked repository.

 The folder must contain this structure